 Students will demonstrate interdisciplinary competence across accounting, economics, finance, management, and marketing.

 ACCOUNTING , B.S.B.A.
 (24 credits)

-Required: Intermediate Accounting (ACTG 350); Accounting for Equities (ACTG 351); Cost Accounting (ACTG 352); Federal Taxes (ACTG 353); Auditing (ACTG 354); and Advanced Accounting (ACTG 355).
-Three credits of accounting electives and three credits of accounting or business electives.
+Required: Intermediate Accounting (ACTG 350); Accounting for Equities (AcrG 351); Cost Accounting (ACTG 352); Federal Taxes (ACTG 353); and Auditing (ACTG 354).
+Six credits of accounting electives and three credits of accounting or business electives are also required.

 Accounting, Minor (18 credits)

 The minor in accounting is available to students with any major from any college, including those in the College of Business Administration.